-Bethel University does not have a test optional admissions policy.
+Bethel University has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Bethel University applicants, you should strive to earn between 1035 and 1325 (or higher!) on the SAT.
-At Bethel University 25% of admitted students scored higher than 1325 and 25% of scored lower than 1035, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a Bethel University student is 1190.
+To be competitive with other Bethel University applicants, you should aim to score between 1123 and 1325 (or higher!) on the SAT.
+At Bethel University 25% of admitted students scored higher than 1325 and 25% of scored lower than 1123, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a Bethel University student is 1231.

 Want to increase your SAT Score?